AniketJoshi111/GraphQL-Tutorial/README.md

-**GraphQL**
+**GraphQL** :
-GraphQL is a query language for APIs and a runtime for executing those queries. flexible alternative to REST by allowing clients to request exactly the data they need, and nothing more.
+It is a query language for APIs and a runtime for executing those queries. flexible alternative to REST by allowing clients to request exactly the data they need, and nothing more.

 ***Benefits:***